jessesquires/JSQMessagesViewController/README.md

 #### From source

-* Drag the `JSMessagesViewController/` folder to your project.
+* Drag the `JSMessagesViewController/` folder to your project
+* Download [JSQSystemSoundPlayer][playerLink] and follow its install instructions
-* Add the `AudioToolbox.framework` to your project, if you want to use the sound effects
+* Add the `QuartzCore.framework` to your project

 #### Too cool for [ARC](https://developer.apple.com/library/mac/releasenotes/ObjectiveC/RN-TransitioningToARC/Introduction/Introduction.html)?